Mjz86/C_colon/mcc.md

  the debugger may pause the execution of only this or all thread, to inspect the debug context, or if the debugging has specific conditions for triggering , overring this with the checker vs trigger  for those conditions is an excellent choice to not slow down all execution.

+ * note :
+   we do not say that  programming bugs should be throw, in fact , it might br better to have quick enforce semantics , but , the context type is the decider for this decision,  i would say that on non critical system code , it would be better to say that  no contract violation is  an exception. but in an airplane or any critical system,  i would definitely say that  even stack overflows is a recoverable error, because human lives depend on it. based on our definition of an recoverable error,  recoverable errors are exceptions. and if the function cannot have a recoverable error, its a noexcept candidate. but a  consideration should be that destruction or catch blocks should be made very carefully in a critical system because two exceptions can probably arise together but shouldn't lead to termination. for this reason,  it should  be the default ( change  via compiler flag in   a critical system) that almost all contract violations should not throw anything but terminate. because of that most code in the standard library can be noexcept even if allocation occurs.
+   " ~ 95% of functions are noexcept if...." -  Herb Sutter ,De-fragmenting C++.